phucdev/studyproject/README.md

 ### CLP

+The code for CLP-Transfer embedding initialization is taken from the original repository at: https://github.com/malteos/clp-transfer
 To apply CLP-Transfer, you need a large source model (e.g., in English) and a small model in your target language.

 ```bash
 # helper: other model in target language but with same tokenizer (smaller or other architecture)